stephlj/Traces/README.md

 More information (including detailed derivations of, for example, the channel mapping linear algebra) can be found in the (currently non-existent) smFRET Users's Manual pdf that accompanies this repository.

+I would be very grateful if you would [open an issue](http://www.youtube.com/watch?v=TJlYiMp8FuY) if you find bugs in the code or find it doesn't work well with your data.

 ##System Requirements##

 Requires Matlab with the following toolboxes installed:
 * Image Processing Toolbox
 * Curve Fitting Toolbox
 * Optimization Toolbox

+This code was written for analyzing prism-based TIRF images; it may not work well for objective-based setups (for example, you may have to alter or re-write `FindSpots`).

 The wrapper function that is tailored to our experimental setup assumes the following about the data:
 * We acquire data with the open-source UCSF software [Micro-Manager](http://www.micro-manager.org), using its Multi-D acquisition tool.
 Micro-Manager then stores the data as follows: You give Micro-Manager a root file name, and then every time you hit acquire it creates a new directory called rootname_1, rootname_2, etc.  Each of these directories contains one tiff per frame from the acquired movie, with filename img_000000000_000.tif, img_000000001_000.tif, etc. In each movie's directory Micro-Manager also saves a metadata.txt file with information about frame rate, etc.